-Living rooms work best when they’re centred around a focal point.
+Living room layouts work best when they’re centred around a focal point.
 It puts the room’s strongest features on display, and can help the space feel more balanced overall.
 Plus, it’s a great way to accentuate aspects of the room you like while perhaps drawing the gaze away from those certain features you aren’t so keen to highlight.

 What’s your table situation?